Nish021/ShtorY/README.md

-This webpage is front layout of short stories and poems where user can read and write short stories particularly .
+This webpage is front layout of ShtorY.
+Shtory is website where user can read as well as write short stories and poem ,and They connect to other peoples .